 Guide to Hiking and Camping in Landmannalaugar

-In this Guide to Hiking and Camping in Landmannalaugar, we will discover the best time to go, how to get there, what to bring, and the best trails to go for a hike.
-There was no comprehensive Guide to hiking and camping in Landmannalaugar available when I first planned a hiking and photography trip in 2012.
+The main problem was no comprehensive Guide to hiking and camping in Landmannalaugar existed when I planned my first hiking and photography trip in 2012.
 Information on the internet was basic and did not provide answers to the questions I had.

-View of the colorful Landmannalaugar landscape
+View of the colorful Landmannalaugar landscape.

 Table of Content